Sharesale

 An initially controversial scene where Wilder’s Frankenstein performs “Puttin’ on the Ritz” with Boyle’s monster turned out to be an absolute hit.
 Despite the heated argument Brooks and Wilder had about its plausibility, the dance number is now remembered as one of the film’s highlights.

 In conclusion, Young Frankenstein has etched its way into our hearts through 50 years with its perfect blend of comedy, horror, satire, and unforgettable performances.
-It is the remarkable brainchild of an enduring collaboration between of comedy, Mel Brooks and Gene Wilder.
+It is the remarkable brainchild of an enduring collaboration between titans of comedy, Mel Brooks and Gene Wilder.

 spot_img